 The teaching intern will have the opportunity to increase knowledge and skills, and moreover to coordinate, guide, and support high school students with little or no previous exposure to university methods of studying scientific texts, writing essays, conducting surveys, or preparing presentations.

 The Center for Hellenic Studies (CHS) Summer Internship Program offers students the opportunity to work in Washington, D.C. on projects related to Publications and Fellowships and Curricular Development (FCD).

 Interns will work approximately 245 hours over the course of the summer and receive $12.00 per hour.
 The work schedule is flexible and provides ample opportunity to see Washington, D.C.

-CHS academic-year interns interns will process applications for programs, compile and edit promotional materials and newsletters, scan materials, edit videos produced by the CHS, and provide other clerical and administrative assistance as required.
+The CHS academic-year intern will process applications for programs, compile and edit promotional materials and newsletters, scan materials, edit videos produced by the CHS, and provide other clerical and administrative assistance as required.

-Interns will use Mac OS X and Microsoft Office.
-Interns will also learn and work with Adobe Acrobat Pro,iMovie, Google Documents, Open Office, and web-based programs and sites such as Sakai and WordPress.
+The intern will use Mac OS X and Microsoft Office.
+He or she will also learn and work with Adobe Acrobat Pro,iMovie, Google Documents, Open Office, and web-based programs and sites such as Sakai and WordPress.

-Interns will work approximately 10-15 hours per week.
-The intern can choose to work flexible hours within the hours of 9 AM to 5 PM, Monday through Friday.
+The intern will work approximately 10-15 hours per week.
+The intern can choose to work flexible hours within the hours of 9 AM to 5 PM, M-F.